bhisaac/5eFP/5eFP-SRD.md

 ### Feature: Rustic Hospitality

 You bypass obstacles and move undetected through city and road terrain tiles while you are the group token controller.
 Additionally, whenever you speak to a commoner (someone without military or aristocratic rank), any related checks made while doing so gain advantage.
-If you spend a round of downtime at a commoner's home, you gain ⛁.
-Bonus coins awarded through this feature can only be spent on rest and repairs.
+If you spend a downtime round at a commoner's home, you gain ⛁.

 ## Guild Artisan

-~~You are a member of an artisan's guild, skilled in a particular field and closely associated with other artisans.
-You are a well-established part of the mercantile world, freed by talent and wealth from the constraints of a feudal social order.
-You learned your skills as an apprentice to a master artisan, under the sponsorship of your guild, until you became a master in your own right.~~

 As a member of an artisan's guild, you possess excellent crafting skills and have established yourself among a community of like-minded individuals.
 Your talent and wealth have freed you from the restrictions of the feudal social order.